facebookresearch/Mephisto/mephisto/abstractions/blueprints/README.md

 - `worker_can_do_unit`: A function that takes in a `Worker` and a `Unit`, and should return a boolean representing if the worker is eligible to work on that particular unit.
 - `on_unit_submitted`: A function that takes in a `Unit` after a `TaskRunner` ends, and is able to do any automatic post-processing operations on that unit that a Mephisto user may want.

+## `Blueprint` Mixins
+Blueprints sometimes share some component functionality that may be useful across a multitude of tasks.
+We capture these in mixins.
+Mephisto is able to recognize certain mixins in order to complete additional operations, however custom mixins may help cut down on boiler plate in common `run_task.py` scripts.
+As your tasks mature, we suggest utilizing blueprint mixins to share common workflows and design patterns you observe.
+### `OnboardingRequired`
+This mixin allows for blueprints that require people to complete an onboarding task _before_ they're even able to start on their first task.
+Usually this is useful for providing task context, and then quizzing workers to see if they understand what's provided.
+Tasks using this mixin will activate onboarding mode for new `Worker`s whenever the `mephisto.blueprint.onboarding_qualification` hydra argument is provided.
+### `ScreenTaskRequired`
+This mixin allows for blueprints that require people to complete a _test_ version of the real task the first time a worker does the task.
+This allows you to validate workers on a run of the real task, either on your actual data (when providing `SharedTaskState.screening_data_factory=False`) or on test data that you may more easily validate using (when providing a generator to `SharedTaskState.screening_data_factory`).
+The tasks should be the same as your standard task, just able to be easily validated.
+You **do pay** for screening tasks, and as such we ask you set `mephisto.blueprint.max_screening_units` to put a cap on how many screening units you want to launch.

 ## Implementations
 ### `StaticBlueprint`
 The `StaticBlueprint` class allows a replication of the interface that MTurk provides, being able to take a snippet of `HTML` and a `.csv` file and deploy tasks that fill templates of the `HTML` with values from the `.csv`.